finos/glue/docs/BP_People/Business_Partner.md

 ## Data Dictionary - Entity Table: Business_Partner

-Business Partner also represents the business relationship.
+Business Partner represents the business relationship.

 A business partner can only exist within the system if a person (individual, legal or person association, etc)